ctuning/ck-quantum/module/hackathon.20190127/README.md

 Other gate combinations you can use: H, X, Y.

 You can look at `manual_solver.py` and try to come up with a circuit which does this.
-To run the solver type the command: `python3 evaluate.py --fun manual_solver --stats --problem discrete_problem2`
+To run the solver type the command: `python3 evaluate.py --fun manual_solver --problem discrete_problem2`

 It will probably be too annoying and difficult to manually try all combinations.
-Try modifying `discrete_solver.py`.
+Try modifying `discrete_solver.py` to include the extra gates needed.
-To run this solver type the command: `python3 evaluate.py --fun discrete_solver --stats --problem discrete_problem2`
+To run this solver type the command: `python3 evaluate.py --fun discrete_solver --problem discrete_problem2`

 ### Problem 3